Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

 ### Accessing Files in the Git Repository

-This tutorial will refer to files available in the Technical Deployment Guide section of the [Cortana Intelligence Personalized Offers Git repository](https://github.com/Azure/cortana-intelligence-personalized-offers/).
+This tutorial will refer to files available in the Manual Deployment Guide section of the [Cortana Intelligence Personalized Offers Git repository](https://github.com/Azure/cortana-intelligence-personalized-offers/).
 You can download all of these files at once by clicking the "Clone or download" button.

 You can download or view individual files by navigating through the repository folders.
 If you choose this option, be sure to download the "raw" version of each file by clicking the filename to view it, then clicking "Download".
-You will also find a [settings.txt](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Manual%20Deployment%20Guide/src/settings.txt) file in the ***src*** folder that can be used to keep track of settings you will need for configuring the Azure Functions.
+You will also find a [settings.txt](src/settings.txt) file in the ***src*** folder that can be used to keep track of settings you will need for configuring the Azure Functions.
 The names provided in the settings.txt file correspond to the names of the settings, and the entries you add will be the values.

 ### Choose a Unique String